rarichards/bgwas3/README.rst

 1. Create and cd into an empty project directory

-2. Put all contigs into a sub-directory named "contigs"
+2. Put all fastqs into a sub-directory named "fastqs"

+3. Put reference genome (.fa) and annotations (.gff) into a directory named "ref"

 3. Create a tsv file named 'phenos.tsv' with an 'id' column and one or more 'pheno_xxx' columns